 Cataracts can affect people of all ages, but they are particularly prevalent in elderly patients.
 Cataracts are found in 75% of people over 65 years old.1

-There are 3 main anatomical structures of the lens relevant to cataracts:
+There are three main anatomical structures of the lens relevant to cataracts:

-There are 3 main types of cataracts, classified according to the part of the lens affected.
+There are three main types of cataracts, classified according to the part of the lens affected.

 Myopia occurs as sclerosis changes the lens refractive index.
 Patients experiencing this symptom will often say that they previously needed reading glasses, but no longer require them.

 On ophthalmoscopy, the opacifications look like the spokes of a wheel around the edge of the lens (Figure 3).
 Vision is often unaffected.